 The right of the Association, through its Board, to mortgage, pledge or hypothecate any or all of its real or personal property as security for money borrowed or debts incurred as permitted herein and in the Association’s bylaws.

-The unilateral right of the Declarant, prior to the termination of the Declarant Control Period, to grant and reserve, easements and rights-of-way through, under, over, and across the Property for construction purposes and for the illustration, maintenance, and inspection of the lines and appurtenances for public or private water, sewer, drainage, gas, electricity, telephone, and other utilities.
+The unilateral right of the Declarant, prior to the termination of the Declarant Control Period, to grant and reserve, easements and rights-of-way through, under, over, and across the Property for construction purposes and for the installation, maintenance, and inspection of the lines and appurtenances for public or private water, sewer, drainage, gas, electricity, telephone, and other utilities.

 The right of the Declarant, prior to the termination of the Declarant Control Period, to grant and reserve any other easements and rights-of-way required to facilitate sharing of services between one portion of the Property and any other portion of the Property, future portions of the Property, or other property in the Westlake at Mill Mount subdivision; provided, however, that the owners of such other portions or properties may be required to bear a pro rata share of the cost thereof in proportion to the relative number of lots on such portion or property and the total number of lots subject to the easement or right-of-way.